Nalina-Udaiyakumar/Grocery-trip-prediction/README.md

 # Grocery-trip-prediction
-Based on credit card transactions and other data, predict the date of your next grocery shopping trip
+Based on credit card transactions, store directory(sourced from the web), weather and other data, predict the date of your next grocery shopping trip

 Other data used for prediction: